andreswebs-public-images/jupyter-langchain/README.md

 # jupyter-langchain

-A Jupyter Notebook server container image with Langchain and Deno pre-installed.
+A Jupyter Server container image with Langchain and Deno pre-installed.

 This project can be used to run a custom image on AWS SageMaker Studio.
 See this [guide](docs/aws-sagemaker-studio.howto.md) for more information.